ssamyrepo/postgres/Pg_index_hypopg.md

 ### Quick Summary: *How to Reason About Indexing Your Postgres Database*

-This webinar covers **best practices for indexing in PostgreSQL**, focusing on how to analyze query patterns, select optimal indexes, and balance performance trade-offs.

 #### **Key Takeaways:**
 - **Indexes Are a Trade-Off**: While they speed up queries, they slow down writes and consume disk space.